 Swersey was beloved by generations of students for his passion and creativity as a teacher.
 He illustrated complex operations concepts with a collection of props and an imaginary stock company of characters.

 Halsey came to Swersey’s classroom without a strong quantitative background—a poet, in business school-speak, not a quant jock.
-“Art was able to teach the poets material that they never thought they could comprehend, much last master,” he said.
+“Art was able to teach the poets material that they never thought they could comprehend, much less master,” he said.
 “He engaged us in cases to which we could relate—the need for quick response times from emergency service providers, how does one decide how many Christmas trees to have in inventory at the start of the holiday selling period, and how to minimize wait time in line at a bank or the DMV office.
 Add a bit of humor, invent a few characters, tell a few stories, and the subject matter came alive.”

 Ligon agreed: “Art assumed every one of us, regardless of background or career direction, could and should learn to use a kit of operations research tools in their everyday practical decision making.
 And he found incredibly creative ways to help us all get there.
 That is simply the definition of what a great teacher does, and nothing better honors this than an Art Swersey Classroom at SOM.”